What is Sales?

 Account Executives (AEs) are the ones who deliver sales demos, handle negotiations, and close deals.
 When a sales rep qualifies an MQL or lands a meeting from a prospect call, they’ll pass them off (along with relevant information) to an AE.

-Usually, sales reps are called sales development representatives (SDRs) or business development representatives (BDRs).
-They’re the front line, responsible for all prospecting and qualification.
-SDR/BDRs are usually entry-level positions or one that require limited experience to start.
+Sales representatives, often called sales development representatives (SDRs) or business development representatives (BDRs), are responsible for all prospecting and qualification.
+SDR/BDRs are usually entry-level positions.

 Common Sales Terminology